Human trafficking in the Federated States of Micronesia: Protection (2010)

-Prevention
+Prevention (2010)

-The government made minimal efforts to prevent trafficking or increase the public’s awareness of trafficking risks in FSM and the region during the reporting period.
-Evidence and anecdotal reports suggest that the current number of internal or transnational trafficking victims is relatively low; the government’s limited resources were thus often directed to meet more emergent priorities.
+The government made minimal efforts to prevent trafficking or increase the public's awareness of trafficking risks in FSM and the region during the reporting period.
+Evidence and anecdotal reports suggest that the current number of internal or transnational trafficking victims is relatively low; the government's limited resources were thus often directed to meet more emergent priorities.
 Immigration authorities claim to look for evidence of trafficking at ports of entry.
 Upper-level managers at the Division of Immigration and Labor attended seminars that discussed trafficking.
 The government did initiate anti-trafficking training for new police recruits in the last two police academy classes.
 In May 2009, the former FSM Ambassador to the United States was convicted of selling sample FSM passports maintained at the Embassy in Washington D.C. for personal financial gain, and sentenced to 30 months’ imprisonment and a fine.
 Although authorities have not yet shown that the case clearly involved the transnational movement of trafficking victims, the former Ambassador was facilitating the illegal cross-border movement of irregular migrants from populations throughout the region that are consistently identified as trafficking victims.
 FSM supports no anti-trafficking task forces or working groups.
 The government conducted no campaigns aimed at reducing the demand for commercial sex acts.
 Micronesia is not a party to the 2000 UN TIP Protocol.